Gechuyan/Code-Smell-Detection-Survey/README.md

 ## Data Description

-The data file `data.csv` includes information about the collected papers, such as titles, authors, and more.
+The data file `sum.csv` includes information about the collected papers, such as titles, authors, and more.
 The data is stored in CSV format, and you can find the specific field meanings within the file.